Eithne Quinn

 Eithne is the author of two books Nuthin' but a G Thang: The Culture and Commerce of Gangsta Rap (Columbia University Press, 2005) and A Piece of the Action: Race and Labor in Post-Civil Rights Hollywood (Columbia University Press, 2019), which won the BAAS Prize for Best Book of 2020.

-Growing out of this project, she is currently conducting a project on Tackling Racial Bias in the Judiciary, based on a Simon Fellowship at The University of Manchester.
-Read the co-authored project report Racial Bias and the Bench.
+She is also conducting a project on Tackling Racial Bias in the Judiciary, seeded by a Simon Inudstrial & Professional Fellowship at The University of Manchester.
+Read the project report Racial Bias and the Bench.

-Eithne has also published multiple peer reviewed articles in the areas of race, inequalities, cultural industries and representational justice.
+Eithne has published multiple peer-reviewed articles in the areas of race, inequalities, cultural industries and representational justice.

 Research interests

-My research concentrates on race politics in the cultural industries and criminal justice systems of the US and UK since the 1970s, with a particular focus on Black popular culture and institutional racism.
+My research concentrates on race and class politics in the cultural industries and legal systems of the US and UK since the 1970s, with a particular focus on popular culture and institutional racism.

-I am working with lawyers and Manchester researchers on a new project on Tackling Racial Bias in the Judiciary -- a study exploring racism, inclusion and antiracism training among judicial office holders in England and Wales.
-This work emerged from a Simon Fellowship when we hosted barrister Keir Monteith KC at The University of Manchester in 2021-22.
+I am working with lawyers and Manchester researchers on a project on Tackling Racial Bias in the Judiciary -- exploring racialised (and antiracist) procedures and practices in the courts and among judicial office holders in England and Wales.

-A recent major project examined race politics in the Hollywood industry since the 1960s, exploring the interface between screen representations and battles to reform and transform production cultures in a period of racial reconfiguration and retrenchment.
-Major outputs were the monograph A Piece of the Action: Race and Labor in Post-Civil Rights Hollywood (Columbia University Press, 2020) and articles in Journal of American History, Screen, Popular Communication, Velvet Light Trap and Cinema Journal.
-The project was supported by the Leverhulme Trust and the Arts and Humanities Research Council (AHRC).
+A recent major project examined race politics in the US film industry since the 1960s, exploring the interface between screen representations and battles to reform and transform production cultures in a period of racial reconfiguration and retrenchment.
+Outputs included the award-winning monograph A Piece of the Action: Race and Labor in Post-Civil Rights Hollywood (Columbia University Press, 2019) and articles in Journal of American History, Screen, Popular Communication, Velvet Light Trap and Cinema Journal.
+Supported by the Leverhulme Trust and the Arts and Humanities Research Council (AHRC).

 Teaching

-Eithne edited an In-Practice in Journal of American Studies on Teaching Environmental American Studies in a Time of Crisis (2021).
-She teaches the courses:
+I edited an In-Practice in Journal of American Studies on Teaching Environmental American Studies in a Time of Crisis (2021).
+I teach the courses:

 • American Cultural Studies (2nd year core)